 5 Life-Changing Facts To Help You Stop Being Lazy and Unmotivated

-Whenever you feel unmotivated and unable to stop being lazy all day long, answer this question: is there anything that you really want?
-I mean, I’m not talking about something you would like to have.
+Whenever you feel unmotivated and unable to stop being lazy all day long, answer this question: Is there anything that you really want?
+I’m not talking about something you would like to have.
 Instead, I’m talking about something that you feel like you need.
 And if you don’t get it, your life will be forever meaningless.

 If so, then you already have what it takes to combat the external factors that are pushing you into this lazy state of being.